 The next challenge is to quantify the difference between the kernel and user-space routers when utilizing the same native driver.
-Looking at the user-space router without OVSK, we observe that each basic I/O function of the router comprises of a long list of function calls that start from the user-space FastClick I/O functions, dive into the kernel, and end up at the same driver functions used by the kernel-space router.
+Looking at the user-space router without OVSK, we observe that each basic I/O function of the router comprises a long list of function calls that start from the user-space FastClick I/O functions, dive into the kernel, and end up at the same driver functions used by the kernel-space router.
 Hence, we can directly calculate this extra overhead of crossing the user-space border when executing NFV tasks, by simply measuring the time spent by these functions.
-As we analyze below, this time is on average 1397 cycles per packet for a receive and 1120 cycles per packet for a send operation.
+As we analyze below, this time is on average 1397 cycles per packet (corresponding to 436.6 ns) for a receive and 1120 cycles per packet (corresponding to 350 ns) for a send operation.